White-label and private-label infused beverage manufacturing Ingredient strategy for beverage brands

 Fruit ingredients can do more than create flavor.
 Juice, puree, citrus systems, berry systems, and tropical fruit directions can influence color, body, acidity, sweetness, shelf appeal, and the overall drinking experience.

 A fruit-forward THC beverage may need different formulation decisions than a clear seltzer or a coffee.
-If the product relies on fruit puree or natural color cues, those choices should be part of the manufacturing plan from the start.
+If the product relies on fruit juice, fruit puree, or natural color cues, those choices should be part of the manufacturing plan from the start.

 Sweeteners and calorie strategy